-Taking Time to Reflect on the Creative Year that Was—2020
+Taking Time to Reflect on the Creative Year that Was—2022

 What would the snowglobe view of this creative year look like?
+(There is a 2021 Snowglobe episode that ties in with this question – Episode 457.)
 If you pulled out 12 examples (maybe one from each month or else just 12 that stand out) and made a small time capsule of your year, what would they be?
 What did this year tell you about who you are and who you want to be in terms of the artist within you?

-The questions below represent the list I used in 2017 and in 2018 for my end-of-year review.
-(The image version is a very streamlined and pared-down version of this same set of 20.
+The questions below represent the list I started using in 2017 for my end-of-year review.
+(The image version at the top of this post is a very streamlined and pared-down version of this same set of questions, increased along the way from 20 to 22.
 Use whichever list works best for you!)

 - What was your word for the year?
 (Did you track it?
 Did you celebrate it in any way?
 In what way did the word turn out to be good or not quite right for you this year?)